boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/running.md

 ## Running

-To build and spin up a Bento cluster locally using docker:
+To build and spin up a Bento cluster locally using Docker:

 ```sh [Terminal]
 docker compose --env-file ./.env-compose up --build